 4.2.3 Gamification - The MORSE Challenge

 The “MORSE Challenge” is a new way of measuring safety & security knowledge.
-It will normally follow after a selected MORSE briefing (or other important safety comms) with online quizzes designed to get you thinking about safety & security in a fun new way.
+It will normally follow after a selected MORSE briefing (or other important safety comms) with online quizzes designed to get you thinking about safety & security in a fun new and innovative way.

 With safety and security such a high priority for the company, we ask our employees (at every level) to read and understand a lot of policies and procedures and we know it can be hard to take everything in.
 We hope that, by presenting information in the form of a short quiz, we can help deepen the understanding of key safety & security topics.
 It’s a form of micro-learning that focuses on a specific subject for a short time that can really boost knowledge in the fun way with the addition of earning points and a position on leaderboards.

 Gamification - The MORSE Challenge will be available to all employees throughout the network and will be hosted on the 'We Are Menzies' (WAM) extranet.
 Employees will need to create a login page so that preferences can be selected and certain information can be stored to enhance the game playing characteristics.